-Tyson Fury v Deontay Wilder Fight Odds, Free Bets & Betting Offers
+Tyson Fury Fight Odds, Free Bets & Betting Offers

-Boxing is full of big personalities and love him or loath him Tyson Fury is perhaps the biggest ego there is in the sport right now.
-The former heavyweight world champion went AWOL win 2016 losing his titles following illegal substance misuse allegations.
+Boxing is full of big personalities and love him or loath him Tyson Fury is perhaps the biggest there is in the sport right now.
+The current WBC heavyweight world champion went AWOL win 2016 losing his titles following illegal substance misuse allegations.

-In January the Gypsy King announced his comeback and having gone through the motion against Seferi and Pianeta with easy victories he is entitled to fight at the top level again.
+In January 2018 the Gypsy King announced his comeback and went through the motions against Seferi and Pianeta with easy victories he was entitled to fight at the top level again.
 Following a breakdown in talks between Anthony Joshua’s camp and Deontay Wilder’s, Tyson Fury stepped up to put his name down to fight for the WBC heavyweight title.

 T&Cs apply 18+